How Many Miles Is 45 Km

 Create a Conversion Chart

 For those who frequently need to convert between kilometers and miles, creating a conversion chart can be a useful reference.
 A conversion chart lists common distances in kilometers along with their equivalent distances in miles.
-This allows you to quickly look up the conversion without having to perform the calculation each time.
+You can quickly look up the conversion without having to perform the calculation each time because of this.

 You can create a simple chart in a spreadsheet or even write it down on a piece of paper.
 Include common distances such as 1 km, 5 km, 10 km, 20 km, 50 km, and 100 km.
 Over time, you will likely memorize some of these common conversions, making the chart even more useful.